projectsveltos/sveltos/docs/addon_compliance.md

 Running `make test` will initiate the validation process, which thoroughly tests your Lua policies against the provided resource files.
 This procedure ensures that your defined policy is not only syntactically correct but also functionally accurate.
 By executing the validation tests, you can gain confidence in the correctness and reliability of your policies written in Lua.
 By following these steps, you can easily validate your Lua policies using the Sveltos addon-controller repository.

+[^1]: If your clusters use mutating webhooks, you should carefully consider whether Sveltos add-on compliance will be effective for you.
+This is because Sveltos cannot see what mutating webhooks do, so it cannot guarantee that your clusters will be compliant.